davidtavarez/davidtavarez.github.io/_posts/2019-06-02-reverse-brute-for-attack-owaspray.md

 description: "How to use OWAspray.py to hack into Outlook Web App?"
 ---

 Weak passwords are still a thing.
 I've being worried about this for a while.
-Weak passwords aren't new and we should paying attention since a malicious person can go further from a compromised account.
+Weak passwords aren't new and we should pay attention to this since a malicious person can go further from a compromised account.
 In only 5 minutes anybody can access to a network and move laterally once inside.
 As a Proof of Concept I did publish a simple Python script called [OWAspray.py](https://github.com/davidtavarez/owaspray) to test the top 10 worst password we possibly find.

 First we're going to collect using [theHavester](https://github.com/laramies/theHarvester); theHarvester is a very simple, yet effective tool designed to be used in the early stages of a penetration test.
 Use it for open source intelligence gathering and helping to determine a company's external threat landscape on the internet.
 Let's install it: